pieperm/pieperm/README.md

 I am the Chief Technical Officer of S&T's Multirotor Design Team.
 We use computer vision and autonomous navigation to fly drones.
-I'm also currently interning for Object Computing doing web development.

 ### 🔭 My Interests